 When to Consider an Interim CIO

-- Technology initiatives falling behind or off-track
+- Technology initiatives are falling behind or over budget

 Whether filling a temporary leadership gap or accelerating a strategic initiative, an interim CIO brings the credibility, clarity, and capability your organization needs—exactly when you need it.